COOKIE POLICY

 DATR

-It is used by Facebook to check whether the user is accessing Facebook from different devices.
+Used by Facebook to check whether the user is accessing Facebook from different devices.

 3/2024